kubakolecki/IMACCU/README.md

 - fltk-1.3.4-2 for GUI
 - opencv 3.4.6 for chessboard corner detection and camera calibration

+However older versions of Eigen and Opencv should also work (I haven't tested this).

 ## Compiling IMACCU

+I have developped the software in Windows.
+I haven't tested it under Linux.
+This repo contains the vcxproj which You can use to compile IMACCU under Visual Studio.
+First You need to have FLTK and Opencv Visual Studio versions.

 ## Using IMACCU